Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Numerical Method

 We choose the zoom-in region to be large enough to avoid contamination with the high-mass, low-resolution DM particles.
 Within the zoom-in region, a number of $\sim 10^7$ refined DM particles is used, which yield an effective DM particle mass resolution of about 99\,M$_{\odot}$.
 The baryon resolution is set by the size of the grid cells.

 The grid cells are adaptively refined based on the following three criteria: baryon mass, DM mass, and Jeans length.
-A region of the simulation grid is refined by a factor of $2$ in length scale, if the gas or DM densities become greater than $\rho_0 2^{\alpha l}$, where $\rho_0$ is the density above which the refinement occurs, $l$ is the refinement level and $\alpha$ is set to $-0.2$, which makes the refinement super-Lagrangian \citep{bryan14}.
+A region of the simulation grid is refined by a factor of $2$ in length scale, if the gas or DM densities become greater than $\rho_0 2^{(3+\alpha) l}$, where $\rho_0$ is the density above which the refinement occurs, and is obtained by assuming the density of the cell exceeds 4 times the mean density of the subgrid.
+Here $l$ is the refinement level and $\alpha$ is set to $-0.2$, which makes the refinement super-Lagrangian \citep{bryan14}.

 We impose the condition of at least 24 cells per Jeans length in our simulations, so that no artificial fragmentation would take place \citep{truelove97}.
-In all simulations, we set the maximum refinement level to $23$, which provides about $8.3\times10^{-5}$\,pc physical resolution when the maximum refinement level is reached.
+In all simulations, we set the maximum refinement level to $25$, which provides about $1.3\times10^{-5}$\,pc physical resolution when the maximum refinement level is reached.

 The gas chemistry is assumed to be of the primordial composition, and we use the publicly available package GRACKLE-3.1.1\footnote{https://grackle.readthedocs.org/} \citep{bryan14, smith17} to follow thermal and chemical evolution of the collapsing gas.
 GRACKLE is an open-source chemistry and radiative cooling/heating library suitable for use in numerical astrophysical simulations.